descendency/randomjunk/go-examples/README.md

 Below is a list of items I intend(ed) to implement, but all of these items (and more) are available across Github/Google/Reddit/the Internet.

+"Programming... there is no better way to turn a 5 minute task into hundreds of hours of work."

 1. Preparation of the Environment
 2. Hello, World!
     - Basic Program Structure